NishiNegi/Stats-preview-card-component/README.md

 # Make It Real - Stats preview card component

-# Make It Real - NAME OF THE PROJECT

 This is a solution to the Stats preview card component project of the Make It Real course.

 ## Table of contents